microsoft/healthfutures-evagg/README.md

     1. For the Database id, ensure that "Create new" is selected and enter `document_cache`
     2. For the Container id, enter `cache`
     3. For the Partition key, enter `/id`
-3. If using EntraID for authentication (recommended) configure RBAC settings for your CosmosDB account.
+3. If using EntraID-based authentication and authorization (recommended) configure role assignment settings for your CosmosDB account.
     1. First, create a JSON file describing a cosmosdb SQL role definition.

     ```bash